 Through his investment experience, we believe Mr. Penn has developed a strong reputation in the capital markets.
-We believe that this reputation, together with his experience and expertise of the other investment professionals of our investment adviser in raising capital, investing in debt and equity securities and managing investments in companies, will afford PennantPark a competitive advantage in identifying and investing in middle-market companies.
-Mr. Penn, our other officers and directors and the managers of our investment adviser have invested or committed to invest directly and indirectly, approximately \$6.0 million in 400,000 shares of PennantPark prior to this offering.
+We believe that this experience, together with his expertise in raising capital, investing in debt and equity securities and managing investments in companies, will afford Pennant a competitive advantage in identifying and investing in middle-market companies.
+Mr. Penn has committed to invest directly and indirectly, through a family trust, approximately \$ million in shares of Pennant as part of this offering.